Efficient Algorithms for Sparse Moment Problems without Separation: Our Contributions

-We also study the problem of learning the parameters of Gaussian mixtures.
-We assume all Gaussian components share a variance parameter, following the setting studied in \cite{wu2020optimal}.
-For the 1-dimensional setting, we can leverage our algorithm for the $k$-coin model.
-Our algorithm achieves the same sample complexity as in \cite{wu2020optimal}, but an $O(k^2)$ post-sampling running time, improving over the $O(k^{6.5})$ time SDP-based algorithm developed in \cite{wu2020optimal}.
-See Theorem~\ref{thm:1dim-Gaussian}.
+{\bf Application to Learning Gaussian Mixtures.} We also study the problem of learning the parameters of Gaussian mixtures.
+We assume that all Gaussian components share a variance parameter, following the setting studied by \citet{wu2020optimal}.
+We can leverage our algorithm for the $k$-coin model for the one-dimensional setting.
+Our algorithm achieves the same sample complexity as in \citet{wu2020optimal}, but an $O(k^2)$ post-sampling running time, improving over the SDP-based $O(k^{2\omega})$-time algorithm developed by \citet{wu2020optimal}.
+See Theorem~\ref{thm:1dim-Gaussian} for more details.

-For the high dimensional setting, we can use the dimension reduction technique in \cite{li2015learning} or \cite{doss2020optimal} to reduce the dimension $d$ to $O(k)$.
-The dimension reduction part is not a bottleneck and we assume $d=O(k)$ for the following discussion.
-We show in Section~\ref{sec:highdim-Gaussian} that we can utilize our algorithm for the high dimensional sparse moment problem and obtain an algorithm without any separation assumption with sample complexity $(k/\epsilon)^{O(k)}$.
-Note that the algorithm in \cite{wu2020optimal} requires a sample size of $(k/\eps)^{O(k)} \cdot w_{\min}^{-O(1)} \cdot \minsep^{-O(k)}$, which depends on the separation parameter $\minsep$ between Gaussian distributions.
-Recently, Doss et al. \cite{doss2020optimal} removed the separation assumption and achieved the optimal sample complexity $(k/\eps)^{O(k)}$.
-Comparing with \cite{doss2020optimal}, the sample complexity of our algorithm is the same, but our running time is substantially better: during the sampling phase, the algorithm in \cite{doss2020optimal} requires $O(n^{5/4}\poly(k))$ time where $n=(k/\eps)^{O(k)}$ is the number of samples (for each sample, they need to update $n^{1/4}\poly(k)$ numbers, since their algorithm requires $n^{1/4}$ 1-d projections) while our algorithm only needs $O(n\poly(k))$ time (we only need one 1-d projection and $d=O(k)$ 2-d projections).
-The post-sampling running time of the algorithm in \cite{doss2020optimal} is exponential $(k/\eps)^{O(k)}$ while our algorithms runs in polynomial time $\poly(k)$.
+For the high-dimensional setting, we can use the dimension reduction technique in \citet{li2015learning} or \citet{doss2020optimal} to reduce the dimension $d$ to $O(k)$.
+The dimension reduction part is not a bottleneck and we assume $d=O(k)$ for the the following discussion.
+We show in Section~\ref{sec:highdim-Gaussian} that we can utilize our algorithm for the high-dimensional sparse moment problem and obtain an algorithm without any separation assumption with sample complexity $(k/\epsilon)^{O(k)}$.
+Note that the algorithm in \citet{wu2020optimal} requires a sample size of $(k/\eps)^{O(k)} \cdot w_{\min}^{-O(1)} \cdot \minsep^{-O(k)}$, which depends on the separation parameter $\minsep$ between Gaussian distributions.
+Recently, \citet{doss2020optimal} removed the separation assumption and achieved the optimal sample complexity $(k/\eps)^{O(k)}$.
+Compared with \citet{doss2020optimal}, the sample complexity of our algorithm is the same, but our running time is substantially better: during the sampling phase, the algorithm in \citet{doss2020optimal} requires $O(n^{5/4}\poly(k))$ time where $n=(k/\eps)^{O(k)}$ is the number of samples (for each sample, they need to update $O(n^{1/4}\poly(k))$ numbers, since their algorithm requires $O(n^{1/4})$ 1d projections) while our algorithm only needs $O(n\poly(k))$ time (we only need one 1d projection and $d=O(k)$ 2d projections).
+The post-sampling running time of the algorithm in \citet{doss2020optimal} is exponential $(k/\eps)^{O(k)}$ while our algorithms runs in polynomial time $\poly(k)$.
 For more details, see Section~\ref{sec:Gaussian}.